varnish/Varnish-Book/varnish_book.rst

 - 300: Multiple Choices
 - 301: Moved Permanently
 - 302: Moved Temporarily
+- 304: Not modified
 - 307: Temporary Redirect
 - 410: Gone
 - 404: Not Found

 .. container:: handout

-        You can still cache other status codes, but you will have to set the ``beresp.ttl`` to a positive value in ``vcl_fetch`` yourself.
+        You can still cache other status codes, but you will have to set the ``beresp.ttl`` to a positive value in ``vcl_backend_response`` yourself.

-        Since all this is done before ``vcl_fetch`` is executed, you can modify the Cache-Control headers without affecting ``beresp.ttl``, and vice versa.
+        Since ``beresp.ttl`` is set before ``vcl_backend_response`` is executed, you can modify the directives of the ``Cache-Control`` header field without affecting ``beresp.ttl``, and vice versa.
+	``Cache-Control`` directives are defined in RFC7234 Section 5.2.

+	A backend response may include the response header field of maximum age for shared caches ``s-maxage``.
+	This field overrides all ``max-age`` values throughout all Varnish servers in a multiple Varnish-server setup.
+	This means that if the backend sends ``Cache-Control: max-age=300, s-maxage=3600``, all Varnish installations will cache objects with an ``Age`` value less or equal to 3600 seconds.
+	This also means that responses with ``Age`` values between 301 and 3600 seconds are not cached by the clients' web browser, because ``Age`` is greater than ``max-age``.

-        A sensible approach is to use the ``s-maxage`` variable in the ``Cache-Control`` header to instruct Varnish to cache, then have Varnish remove that variable before sending it to clients using ``regsub()`` in ``vcl_fetch``.
-That way, you can safely set max-age to what cache duration the clients should use and s-maxage for Varnish without affecting intermediary caches.
+        A sensible approach is to use the ``s-maxage`` directive to instruct Varnish to cache the response.
+	Then, remove that directive using ``regsub()`` in ``vcl_backend_response`` before delivering the response.
+	In this way, you can safely set ``max-age`` as cache duration for clients, and use ``s-maxage`` for Varnish without affecting intermediary caches.

+	Building up the aforedmentioned example;
+	If you want that clients' web browsers also cache responses with ``Age`` values between 301 and 3600 seconds, then you need to remove the ``Age`` response header field.
+	You can remove the ``Age`` field in ``vcl_backend_response``.

         .. warning::

-                Varnish, browsers and intermediary will parse the ``Age`` response header.
-If you stack multiple Varnish servers in front of each other, this means that setting ``s-maxage=300`` will mean that the object really will be cached for only 300 seconds throughout all Varnish servers.

-                On the other hand, if your web server sends ``Cache-Control: max-age=300, s-maxage=3600`` and you do
+	   Bear in mind that removing or altering the ``Age`` response header field may affect how responses are handled downstream.
+	   The impact of removing the ``Age`` field depends on the HTTP implementation of downstream intermediaries or clients.

+	   For example, imagine that you have a three Varnish-server serial setup.
-                not remove the ``Age`` response header, Varnish will send an ``Age``-header that exceeds the ``max-age`` of the objects, which will cause browsers to not cache the content.
+	   If you remove the ``Age`` field in the first Varnish server, then the second Varnish server will assume that the value of ``Age`` is ``0``.
+	   In this case, you might inadvertently be delivering stale objects to your client.

+.. bookmark

-Example: Enforce caching of .jpg urls for 60 seconds
+Example: Enforce caching of .jpg URLs for 60 seconds
 ----------------------------------------------------

 .. include:: vcl/cache_jpg.vcl